Role-based access control (RBAC) with Microsoft Intune

 To create, edit, or assign roles, your account must have one of the following permissions in Azure AD:

 - Global Administrator

 - Intune Service Administrator (also known as Intune Administrator)

 A role defines the set of permissions granted to users assigned to that role.
 You can use both the built-in and custom roles.
 Built-in roles cover some common Intune scenarios.
 You can create your own custom roles with the exact set of permissions you need.
 Several Azure Active Directory roles have permissions to Intune.
-To see a role, choose Endpoint Manager > Tenant administration > Roles > All roles > choose a role.
+To see a role in the Intune admin center, go to Tenant administration > Roles > All roles > choose a role.
 You can manage the role on the following pages:

 - Properties: The name, description, permissions, and scope tags for the role.

 - Assignments: A list of role assignments defining which users have access to which users/devices.
 A role can have multiple assignments, and a user can be in multiple assignments.

 To be able to administer Intune you must have an Intune license assigned.
 Alternatively, you can allow non-licensed users to administer Intune by setting Allow access to unlicensed admins to Yes.